So, you want to start a business in New Hampshire (or relocate your existing business). Here is a checklist of the basics to guide you on your way!

 - Better Business Bureau – New Hampshire

-- Find a SCORE Mentor in New Hampshire
+- Find a SCORE Mentor in New Hampshire and get help starting or expanding your business.

 - Business New Hampshire Magazine